sm2190/myF28WP/README.md

 # My Website Repository

-This repository contains the files for my personal website.
+This repository contains the files for the website.

 ## Contents